lizziepratt/lizziepratt.github.io/_pages/about.md

 image:
 ---

-I am a fourth year PhD student at UC Berkeley, advised by Bernd Sturmfels.
-Before that I was at Amherst College, where I completed a senior thesis on elliptic pairs under the guidance of Jenia Tevelev.
+I am a postdoc currently based UC Davis, and will be moving to Perimeter Institute for Theoretical Physics in the fall.
 My mathematical interests include combinatorial algebraic geometry and applications to particle physics.
-In my free time, I rock climb, run, drink coffee, and read comics.
-I am currently based at UC Berkeley and UC Davis and will be moving to Perimeter Institute for Theoretical Physics in the fall.
+I completed a PhD at UC Berkeley in May 2026, advised by Bernd Sturmfels.
+Before that I was at Amherst College, where I wrote a senior thesis on elliptic pairs under the guidance of Jenia Tevelev.
+In my free time, I rock climb, run, drink coffee, read comics, and as of recently, play guitar.

 Contact: epratt [symbol] berkeley [symbol] edu